 In general, the government should not provide financial assistance to those who have failed to repay other debts owed to the United States.
 To facilitate this objective, 31 U.S.C. § 3720B requires federal agencies to deny certain types of federal financial assistance to delinquent debtors.

 Part IV contains multiple chapters;or individual chapters as needed:

 Discusses the rules generally applicable to the suspension and termination of collection activity, and explains the distinctions between the two terms and other, related terms.

-Terminology related to suspension and collection of collection action.
+Describes terminology related to the suspension and termination of collection action.

-Termination of debt collection action, discharge, and close out, and the requirement to report discharge of indebtedness to the Internal Revenue Service.
+Describes the concepts of write-off (including the categories of “currently not collectable” and “closed out”) and discharge (including the requirement to report discharge of indebtedness to the Internal Revenue Service).

 Last modified 12/12/18